 Informational signs about this railroad museum.

 Museum view.
-From here we made our way to McDonalds for breakfast then we took US30 which we exited at Coatesville where we parked at the National Steel Museum where there is a small railroad display.
+From here we made our way to McDonald's for breakfast then we took US30 which we exited at Coatesville and made our way to the National Steel Museum for a small railroad display.

 The steel factory train cars.

-Two more views of the Florida Paint and Turpentine 0-4-0ST 10.
-From here we went to Kinzers to the grounds of the Rough and Tumble Steam Threshers.
-We looked for a gate but they were all locked when I noticed there was a steam engine in a car barn right along the fence line so we stopped and held our cameras over the fence to get pictures of it.
+Two more views of the steam engine.
+From here we drove to Kinzers to the grounds of the Rough and Tumble Steam Threshers.
+We looked for a gate but they were all locked when I noticed there was a steam engine in a car barn right along the fence line so we stopped and held our cameras over the fence to get our pictures.

-Tough and Rumble 4-4-0 1.
+Rough and Tumble 4-4-0 1 is a fifteen inch gauge built in 1958 by Crown Metals.
 They also own a Shay locomotive but we did not see it, so we felt lucky to see one of their two engines.
 Next we drove to Strasburg and dropped Bob off so he could enjoy a day at the Pennsylvania Railroad Museum and the Strasburg Railroad while Robin, Elizabeth and I drove back to West Chester for our next train ride of the trip.

 |RETURN TO THE MAIN PAGE|